 We ask that you take photos to document your event and upload them to the International Permaculture Day Instagram, Facebook and Twitter using the #permacultureday hashtag.
 We also ask that you write up a short report with a photo of your event so it can be uploaded onto the website as a record of what happened in 2018.

 Ensure that if we intending to fundraise that we have met all legal obligations in our area.

 Some IPD events are free to attend.
 Others levy a charge:

 - in the form of a suggested donation

 - some simply have a donations can on the entry table

 - some events use IPD to raise funds for Permaculture Australia’s charitable donations and grants body, Permafund

 - others collect donations, retain a portion to fund their next IPD event and donate the rest to a project in their home country or abroad.

 There may be fundraising opportunities through the sales of books and products.
 The organising permaculture group might negotiate a commission on sales for its own benefit if sales are to be done by authors, organisations or commercial entities.

 If our event is to be of larger scale such that it attracts a significant number of people, manufacturers or distributors of relevant products or technologies might agree to exhibit in exchange for a modest donation.

 Other community organisations might have a table at the event, however where these are not-for-profit they are not charged a fee.

 The IPD coordinating organisation is maintained by volunteers and is unfunded.
 Tithing a portion of the donations you collect to the organisation helps keep the website online and meets the other expenses of organising the international event.

 Money collected by a permaculture organisations should be passed on to the treasurer for banking so that it can be accounted for.
 It is not appropriate for individuals to keep money intended for local group or permaculture activities.
 It can be a good idea to have one person in charge of money.

 How will your IPD event run?

-Have we developed a schedule for the different elements of the event?
+Have you developed a schedule for the different elements of the event?